MNSO Investors Have Opportunity to Lead MINISO Group Holding Limited Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-10, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against MINISO Group Holding Limited ("MINISO" or the "Company") (NYSE: MNSO).
+LOS ANGELES, Oct.
+13, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against MINISO Group Holding Limited ("MINISO" or the "Company") (NYSE: MNSO).

 Class Period: October 2020 IPO